d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 them; and (ii) process them once they are inside the computer.
 There is no point in acquiring data without some way to store it, so let us get our hands dirty first by playing with synthetic data.
 To start, we introduce the
 $n$-dimensional array.
-In Numpy and MXNet, such an array is called `ndarray`, while it is called Tensor in PyTorch and TensorFlow.
-Through this book, we use the `ndarray` name convention, and `ndarray` is a class and we call any instance "an `ndarray`".
+In Numpy and MXNet, such an array is called *ndarray*, while it is called *tensor* in PyTorch and TensorFlow.
+Through this book, we use the "tensor" name convention to make our notation consistent among various framework implementations, despite that we often use it as a multi-dimensional array instead of a [mathematic tensor](https://en.wikipedia.org/wiki/Tensor).
+Also note you may still see "ndarray" appears as we are still activating developing this book.

-:begin_tab:`mxnet`
 If you have worked with NumPy, the most widely-used scientific computing package in Python, then you will find this section familiar.
-MXNet's `ndarray` is an extension to NumPy's `ndarray` with a few killer features.
-First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas NumPy only supports CPU computation.
-Second, MXNet's `ndarray` supports automatic differentiation.
+No matter which framework you will use, the tensor class (`ndarray` in MXNet, `Tensor` in both PyTorch and TensorFlow) is similar to NumPy's `ndarray` with a few killer features.
+First, GPU is well-supported to accelerate the computation whereas NumPy only supports CPU computation.
+Second, the tensor class supports automatic differentiation.
-These properties make MXNet's `ndarray` suitable for deep learning.
+These properties make it suitable for deep learning.
-Throughout the book, when we say `ndarray`, we are referring to MXNet's `ndarray` unless otherwise stated.
-:end_tab:

 ## Getting Started